arshad3m/UPN_Partner_App/README.md

-# Upnorway Insider App Automated Tests
+# Upnorway Partner App Automated Tests

 Steps to run the test:
 ----------------------